 On the river Medway, the GSNC worked closely with the New Medway Steam Packet Company and Captain J. H. Wills of the GSNC and his wife were on board when PS Medway Queen made her maiden voyage across the Thames Estuary on Friday 18th July 1924.
 In 1936 GSN acquired the New Medway Company but, again, retained the name for trading purposes.

-The aims of the two groups‟ cooperation will be to support one another in publicity campaigns and appropriate merchandising and marketing initiatives.
-An early project will be a promotional wagon for 00 model railways.
-For some years now the Medway Queen has benefitted from income generated by a series of such wagons and it is hoped that a joint project will reach a wider market and generate funds for both teams.
-Details will be announced when the model goes on sale early in 2020.
+The aims of the two groups' cooperation will be to support one another in publicity campaigns and appropriate merchandising and marketing initiatives.
+An early project is our promotional wagon for 00 model railways.
+For some years now the Medway Queen Preservation Society has benefitted from income generated by a series of such wagons and it is hoped that a joint project will reach a wider market and generate funds for both teams.
+Details of the models available and how to purchase them can be found here.